Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.German.txt

 	-Fixed trigger for comment in SoD bd4300.
 	-updated crossmod with Another fine Hell mod

-12.2.0:	(2023-05-26) by jastey
+12.2.0:	(2023-05-31) by jastey
-	-Breagar will now use the energy cells from Irenicus' Dungeon to upgrade his silver arm (either in ID at the duergar forge or at Cromwell's if talked to).
+	-Breagar will now use the energy cells from Irenicus' Dungeon to upgrade his silver arm (either in ID at the duergar forge or at Cromwell's if talked to); Russian translation by paladin84.
 	-BGII(:EE): Imoen's interjection to Breagar's remark about energy cells should fire, too (corrected wrong DV and dlg for Imoen in ID).
 	-Quest characters should take only one instance of items, not the whole stack.
 	-Quest characters should not drop quest items onto teh floor instead of giving them to the PC.